Rustico Torrecampo: Personal life

 Torrecampo is the fifth of eight siblings and is a high school drop-out, completing just his freshman year.
-His father, Escolastico Torrecampo, Sr., was killed by New People's Army guerrillas in Davao City in 1985.
+His father, Escolastico Torrecampo Sr., was killed by New People's Army guerrillas in Davao City in 1985.
 Torrecampo is married to Cecille Camposano; they have three children, Ruscel Carl, Carisa Rose and Rich Cymoun.
 He lived with his extended family in Tondo, Manila.

 After retiring from boxing, Torrecampo worked at a factory in Quezon City.
 In 2006, he quit the job and became an ambulant vendor, selling food out of a bicycle cart in Tondo.
 In 2007, he was wanted for murder in the stabbing death of a garbage truck driver who allegedly hit his food cart, spilling his wares onto the street.
 In 2011, Torrecampo was out on bail pending court hearings to resolve his case.

 Professional boxing career

-Torrecampo fought in the light flyweight division from 1993-1997 and retired with 14 wins, 8 losses and 5 draws.
+Torrecampo fought in the light flyweight division from 1993 to 1997 and retired with 14 wins, 8 losses and 5 draws.
 On 9 February 1996, he fought Manny Pacquiao, who at that time held an 11-win, 0-loss record, in Mandaluyong, Manila.
 Pacquiao failed to make weight and was penalized by being made to wear eight-ounce gloves; Torrecampo wore six-ounce gloves.
 Torrecampo controlled the first two rounds and knocked out Pacquiao in the third round with a overhand left to the jaw as Pacquiao was coming in.

 "When he went down, I knew he wouldn't get up.
 The referee could've counted to 100 and he wouldn't have been able to recover.
 I prepared for him.
 I knew after throwing a jab, he would follow up with a straight or an uppercut.
 I waited for him to jab, then I countered."